taataa/taach/README.md

         rotate: true
       })

 The main properties of the mode are `translate`, `rotate`, `scale`, and `tap`.
 They all are `false` by default.
 There is also a `pivot` property which is a bit special.
-The `pivot` takes in an `InvariantVector` and restricts the rotation and scaling to happen only around it.
+The `pivot` takes in an `IVector` and restricts the rotation and scaling to happen only around it.

 The mode can be changed even during an ongoing gesture with `restart` method.
 The following disables the translation and rotation but instead allows scaling around the middle of the `hello`.